khakhalin/Xenopus-Behavior/02_Collision_Avoidance/responses to reviewers.md

 >  Define the size of wood screws used to assemble the equipment (ex. #8 x 1” flat head).

-Added (I think I might have used a mix of 1'' and 1-1/4'', but I don't think this is critical.)
+Added (I think I actually used this exact size!)

 > Eliminate contractions.
 “Won’t” is used in the last sentence in the “Projecting Device”section.